ChristosPapastergiou/Object_Oriented/README.md

 # Object-Oriented

-Programming in object-oriented style and simulating some every day actions
+Programming in Object Oriented style and simulating some every day actions

 -------------------------------
 How to compile and run